 +52 (55) 5202-0405

-Jesús Rodríguez Dávalos is Founding Partner of the firm and a specialist in the main components of the energy sector such as: petroleum, natural gas, liquefied petroleum gas, petrochemicals, petroleum products, refining, power generation, clean energy and offshore projects related to the sector; as well as the components of strategic infrastructure projects.
+Jesús Rodríguez Dávalos is Founding Partner of the firm and a specialist in the main components of the energy sector such as: oil, natural gas, liquefied petroleum gas, petrochemicals, refined products, refining, power generation, clean energy and offshore projects related to the sector; as well as the components of strategic infrastructure projects.

-With over 20 years of experience, he has advised national and international companies, as well as the federal government and local governments in the development, implementation and efficient operation of investment projects and the management thereof.
+With over 35 years of experience, he has advised national and international companies, as well as federal governments and local governments in the development and implementation of regulation, and investment projects.

 He has actively consulted on the processes for creating legal systems that are applicable to the energy field such as: the Hydrocarbons Law; Regulation of Activities to which Title III of the Hydrocarbons Law refers; the Energy Regulatory Commission Law; Natural Gas Regulations; Liquefied Petroleum Gas Regulations, and Guidelines on natural gas and liquid petroleum gas, etc. He has also successfully advised various industry associations on regulatory issues.

-As part of his previous experience, Jesús participated in the representation of Pemex abroad in the implementation of the North American Free Trade Agreement.
+As part of his previous experience, Jesús worked for 8 years in Petróleos Mexicanos and Pemex Gas y Petroquímica Básica where he represented Pemex abroad in the implementation of the North American Free Trade Agreement.

-He later worked at a law firm in Washington and then founded Rodríguez Dávalos Abogados.

-He completed his Law Degree at the Universidad Nacional Autónoma de México.
-He recently published a compilation of Laws and Regulations from the Energy Reform.
+He completed his Law Degree at the Universidad Nacional Autónoma de México (UNAM).
+He has published several articles and published a compilation of Laws and Regulations on the Mexican Energy Sector.